Leadership And The Power Of Words – How To Criticize Constructively

 Words are power containers and can be used responsibly even in the midst of conflict.

 All successful leaders are direct communicators who achieve and inspire in a professional manner.

 While giving feedback, it is quite possible, and incredibly effective, to be personable, congenial, and firm all at the same time.
 In fact, skirting around the issue can be counterproductive.

 No matter how uncomfortable the issue might be, always show respect and stay objective.
 High regard for human dignity is a common characteristic of many great leaders.

-Another common characteristic of great leaders is speaking well to themselves and others is the result of what they chose to feed their mind.
+Another common characteristic of great leaders is speaking well to themselves and others are the result of what they chose to feed their minds.